pacificrelease/Calaf/README.md

 ## Versioning Scheme

-Calaf implements a Calendar Versioning ([CalVer](https://calver.org)) scheme that provides chronological, sortable version numbers compatible with Semantic Versioning 2.0.0 specifications.
+Calaf implements a Calendar Versioning ([CalVer](https://calver.org)) scheme that is compatible with Semantic Versioning 2.0.0.
+This ensures that versions are chronological, sortable, and widely supported.

 **Format**: `YYYY.MM[.PATCH][-BUILD.FORMAT]`